justin-guan/discord-announcer/README.md

 2. After registering, an API Key will become available.
 This key will be necessary when running the bot.

 ## Running the Bot
-1. Ensure that Node v6.9.1 or greater is installed.
+1. Ensure that Node v6.X is installed.
 This can be checked by running `node --version`.
 See the <a href=https://nodejs.org/>node.js website</a> for more details on installing the latest version of node.
 2. Run `npm install` to install all necessary dependencies.
+Some peer dependencies may be missing, these are not necessary to run the bot and can be ignored.
 3. Export the Discord Bot Token and the Voice RSS API Key.
 This can be done as follows:
 ``` sh
 export API_KEY=<VOICE_RSS_API_KEY>